 24.10.78 1st gig at 'The Band On The Wall' Club in Manchester, for the 'Manchester Musicians Collective' with The Not Sensibles & Stand and Deliver

-27.10.78 Mayflower Club, Gorton Mcr. supporting Bram Tchaikovsky's Battle Axe ex The Motors
+27.10.78 Mayflower Club, Gorton Mcr. supporting Bram Tchaikovsky's Battle Axe ex The Motors Mayflower ad with gig on

 29.10.78 Commercial Inn, Stalybridge.